JohnBatmanMySlinky/PBRJ/README.md

 - add a python jmfp to python utils in src/scripts
 - Improve scene build descriptive statistics and printing
 - Fourier to use immutable struct
-- CatmullRom to use static arrays? or views?
 - Fourier BSDF convergence is hacked
 - get rid of deep copys in parser
     - use clone()?